A multidimensional campus

 A 10-year plan for a first-class campus

-Over the next 10 years, the University will be significantly investing in its campus to ensure a first-class learning, research and working environment befitting of a leading university.
+Over the next 10 years, the University will be significantly investing in its campus to ensure a first-class learning, research and working environment that is centred on low carbon design, befitting of a leading university.
 Through a number of proposed developments, our campus will be designed for teaching, working, living and socialising in the 21st century – nurturing excellence, inspiration and creativity.

 It will be a showcase for the interesting and ground-breaking work that the University undertakes.
-This will include the development of new teaching, learning, research, social and green spaces, as well as the maintenance and refurbishment of our existing space as we seek to enhance our sense of place and the public realm, improve navigability and promote our leading sustainability values.
+This will include the development of new teaching, learning, research, social and green spaces, as well as the maintenance and refurbishment of our existing space as we seek to enhance our sense of place and the public realm, improve navigability and promote our leading sustainability values and net zero carbon goals.

 An enlarged and enhanced Babbage building

 The University has been granted planning consent for an iconic new engineering and design facility on the western edge of its main campus.
-The building will provide an innovative and sustainable new home for the School of Engineering, Computing and Mathematics and additional space for the School of Art, Design and Architecture.
+The building will provide an innovative and sustainable new home incorporating low carbon design for the School of Engineering, Computing and Mathematics and additional space for the School of Art, Design and Architecture.

 Designed by internationally award-winning architectural practice Feilden Clegg Bradley Studios, commercial negotiations are currently underway with BAM Construct UK ahead of work on the site beginning in 2021.